10 Reasons to Visit Pittsburgh in June – Summer is Coming

 Riverhounds at Highmark Stadium

 The Pirates are back for another season at PNC Park with a number of great games in June.
-They take on the Dodgers June 4th to 7th, the Twins June 7th to 9th, the Reds on Jun 17th to 19th, and the Rays from June 21st to 23rd!
+They take on the Astros on June 4th to 5th, the Phillies on the 6th-8th, the Marlins on the 9th-11th, and are back home on the 20th-22nd against the Rangers and wind down the month with a series against the Mets on the 27th-29th and a game against the Cardinals on the 30th!
 Pick up tickets on Ticketmaster or Stubhub here!

-The Riverhounds season is in full swing in June with two home games Highmark Stadium- June 1st against Indy and June 19th against Louisville.
+The Riverhounds season is in full swing in June with three home games Highmark Stadium- June 7th against Detroit, June 21st against Tampa Bay, and June 28th against Westchester for the Jagermesiter Cup.
 Pick up tickets on Ticketmaster or Stubhub.
+Pittsburgh's newest sports team, the women's Pittsburgh Riveters, also have a great home lineup in June!

 Shows in June